opensearch-project/documentation-website/_dashboards/dql.md

   </summary>
   {: .text-delta}

-Use these steps to set up an index and ingest documents:
+Use these steps to prepare sample data for querying:

 **Step 1: Set up mappings for the index**